serverpod/relic/README.md

 Before a stable release, we're also planning on adding the following features:
 - We want to more tightly integrate a http server (i.e., start with `HttpServer` from `dart:io` as a base) with Relic so that everything uses the same types.
 This will also improve performance as fewer conversions will be needed.
-- Routing can be improved by using Radix trees.
-Currently, there is just a list being traversed, which can be an issue if you have many routes.
 - We're planning to add an improved testing framework.
 - Performance testing and optimizations.